 The seller will need to coordinate with any bank lender as to the relative priority and collateral of the seller carry-back financing.
 The seller financing note will almost certainly be subordinated to bank debt, which causes additional risk and may result in payment delay for the seller.
 Seller retention of an equity interest will likely disqualify the buyer from SBA loans.

-Technical discussion aside, the seller needs to decide if they really want to take the risk of carrying the seller financing.
+Beyond technicalities, the seller must decide if they really want to take the risk of carrying the seller financing.
 The buyer’s bank has already said they won’t take that risk.

 Carrying some financing may be the only way you can sell the business in a distressed situation.
 Or it may be the only way you can sell to a favored buyer (a family member, an employee group).

-Make a realistic assessment of the risks, and take steps to contain them.
-Consider the buyer’s business and personal balance sheet.
+When considering seller financings, all parties need to make a realistic assessment of the risks and agree on terms to contain or mitigate these risks.
+Sellers should consider the buyer’s business and personal balance sheet.
 A personal guarantee, subordinated to senior bank debt, might not be worth much as a practical matter.
-And you don’t want to discover that the buyer has run the business poorly, can’t make the payments, and end up taking the business back in worse shape than you sold it.

 Careful drafting of the purchase agreement and note provisions is critical.
 Perhaps more important is the seller having the trust and confidence in the buyer’s ability to operate the business.